megshinagawa/zenn-obsidian/articles/markdown-to-html-ssg-pj-03.md

 	const env = {};
 	const html = md.render(body, env);

-+	// If the front matter doesn't contain a title, use the extracted one
 +	if (!attributes.title && env.title) {
 +		attributes.title = env.title;
 +	}